AyrA/ImgurTitleEditor/README.md

 ## Authorization Window

-This is the first window you are present with when you have not yet authorized or when you chose to reauthorize.
+This is the first window you are presented with when you have not yet authorized, or when you choose to reauthorize.
-Just follow the steps presented on the main area of the form.
+Just follow the steps shown on the main area of the form.
-You can also reach the settings window from the menu if you wish to change your client ID or set the secret.
+You can also reach the settings window from the menu, if you wish to change your client ID or set the secret before authorizing.

 ## Settings Window

-This allows you to change application settings
+This allows you to change application settings.

 ### Client ID